Agoric/documentation/main/ertp/guide/Amounts.md

     We have this method because the `issuer` is authoritative and the `brand` is not.
 You can create a `payment`, `purse`, or `amount` with a `brand` that claims a particular `issuer`, without that `issuer` having been involved.
 But if you use that `payment` or `purse`, it won't be accepted by genuine ones.
-So to know, you have to verify with the `issuer` to see if it agrees
+So to know, you have to verify with the `issuer` to see if it agrees.
   - ```js
     const isIssuer = brand.isMyIssuer(issuer);
     ```